jangelsb/retimer/privacy.md

 ## Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
+I may update this Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

 This policy is effective as of 2023-01-16